Remove a Final Restraining Order in Essex County NJ

 Remove Old FRO

 Unlike some other states, a restraining order in New Jersey is permanent and never expires.
 So, if you have had a final restraining order (FRO) issued against you, you must take action or you will be dealing with it forever.
-This includes fingerprints, being placed in a statewide database for domestic violence offenders, the inability to own or possess firearms, and the fact that this restraining order could effect your job, employment, professional licenses, traveling in and out of the country, and more.
+This includes fingerprints, being placed in a statewide database for domestic violence offenders, the inability to own or possess firearms, and the fact that this restraining order could affect your job, employment, professional licenses, traveling in and out of the country, and more.
 As a result, if it is possible to remove this permanent restraining order from your background, it is imperative that you take action to do this today.
 Our Essex County restraining order lawyers are very familiar with the restraining order laws in NJ and how to file a motion to potentially remove this restraining order from your record.
 With offices conveniently located in Newark, NJ, we appear in the Essex County Superior Court on restraining order cases every week and are more than capable of handling this matter for you from beginning to end.
 We represent clients with domestic violence cases in Bloomfield, Verona, Little Falls, West Orange, East Orange, South Orange, Montclair, and Cedar Grove.
 Contact our offices now for immediate assistance at 201-654-3464.
 The initial consultation is always provided free of charge.

-Remove an Old Restraining Order in Essex County NJ
+Process to Remove an Old Restraining Order in Essex County NJ

 For more information regarding removal of a restraining order in New Jersey, contact our experienced Essex County NJ restraining order attorneys now for immediate assistance at 201-654-3464.
 The initial consultation is always provided at absolutely no cost to you.